 - Experience the exhilaration of things put in the fridge, remaining in the fridge

 - Regain control of your finances – at least partially, since it’s less tempting to slip currency to a glum face if you can’t see it

 - No more having to argue fruitlessly with someone you know for a fact believed in the tooth fairy

-Go wild – leave the door open and the lights on – since that may be as adventurous as it gets after a few decades.
+Go wild and leave the door open and the lights on, since that may be as adventurous as it gets after a few decades.
 Or go crazy over the tumble dryer if you wish.
-There’s no-one there to be appalled, traumatised or call Social Services.
+There’s no one there to be appalled, traumatized, or call Social Services.

-Feel sexy again – walk around in unsuitable attire, or no clothing at all, but don’t scare the neighbours by doing this in front of visible windows or silhouetted against the light.
-Decorum is a much underrated virtue.
+Feel sexy again – walk around in unsuitable attire, or no clothing at all, but don’t scare the neighbors by doing this in front of visible windows or silhouetted against the light.
+Decorum is a much-underrated virtue.